Siziksu/ArduinoCommonsLibrary/README.md

 # Arduino Commons Library

-Library for common components used in arduino.
+Library for common components of Arduino.

 ## Objects